AttuneOps/Install-Go-on-Ubuntu/README.md

 This Blueprint aims to take you on a journey of acquiring and installing the newest version of Go, on an Ubuntu 20.04 server.
-Moreover, it will guide you through the process of building the quintessential "Hello, World!" application and converting your Go code into an executable binary for effortless future deployment.
+Moreover, it will guide you through the process of building the quintessential 'Hello, World!' application and converting your Go code into an executable binary for effortless future deployment.

 By following this Blueprint, you will not only obtain a thorough understanding